 (a) New and amended standards and interpretations effective during the current year

-There has been amendments and interpretations that have become effective for the current year.
-The Company has adopted the following new amendments during the year for which there was no impact on its financial position and performance.
+There has been an amendment and interpretation that has become effective for the current year.
+The Company has adopted the following new amendment during the year for which there was no impact on its financial position and performance.